-All persons enrolled in or taking courses at the University, or participating in programs and activities of the University as students, even if not registered primarily at Vanderbilt, students on official leaves from the University (medical, personal, disciplinary, or otherwise), and student organizations fall under the jurisdiction of the accountability system.
-This includes those taking part-time courses of study; participants in summer programs; participants in programs of the English Language Center; transients during the summer or other sessions; and students cross-registered from a neighboring institution.
+All persons enrolled in or taking courses-including those that involve, in whole or in part, online learning-at the University, or participating in programs and activities of the University as students, even if not registered primarily at Vanderbilt, students on official leave from the University (medical, personal, disciplinary, or otherwise), and student organizations fall under the jurisdiction of the accountability system.
+This includes those taking part-time courses of study;

+participants in summer programs; participants in programs of the English Language Center; transients during the summer or other sessions; and students cross-registered from a neighboring institution.
 Accountability proceedings for these students are the same as for full-time Vanderbilt students.
 A notification of the findings of an accountability meeting will be sent to the appropriate officer of the institution in which the students are primarily registered.